marmelab/react-admin/docs/Tutorial.md

 ## Adding a Login Page

 Most admin apps require authentication.
-Admin-on-rest can check user credentials before displaying a page, and redirect to a login form when the REST API returns a 403 error code.
+React-admin can check user credentials before displaying a page, and redirect to a login form when the REST API returns a 403 error code.

 *What* those credentials are, and *how* to get them, are questions that you must answer.
-Admin-on-rest makes no assumption about your authentication strategy (basic auth, OAuth, custom route, etc), but gives you the hooks to plug your logic at the right place - by calling an `authClient` function.
+React-admin makes no assumption about your authentication strategy (basic auth, OAuth, custom route, etc), but gives you the hooks to plug your logic at the right place - by calling an `authClient` function.

 For this tutorial, since there is no public authentication API we can use, let's use a fake authentication provider that accepts every login request, and stores the `username` in `localStorage`.
 Each page change will require that `localStorage` contains a `username` item.